 Homicidal offenses in Texas are primarily found in Chapter 19 of the Texas Penal Code.

 The paragraphs below highlight the basic elements of these crimes.
 The full text of the laws can be found by following the links provided.
 These laws are often quite complicated and contain very specific and detailed definitions, presumptions, enhancements, and exceptions.
-If you have been charged with one of these crimes, call us at 888-403-0383 and we can discuss all the details of how the law applies in your specific situation.
+If you have been charged with one of these crimes, call my office at 888-403-0383 and we can discuss all the details of how the law applies in your specific situation.

 Homicidal offenses include: